Heading to Walt Disney World with toddlers? Find out 8 ways to keep your cool when taking a toddler to Walt Disney World in Florida.

 EPCOT offers plenty of opportunities for toddlers to interact and learn about the world.

-The Germany Pavilion at World Showcase in particular, with its train station replica, will delight to littles everywhere.
+The Germany Pavilion at World Showcase in particular, with its train station replica, will delight littles everywhere.

 Preschoolers will love coloring and exploring the Kidcot stations.